benedictdebrah/benedictdebrah/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-2867B2?style=flat-square&labelColor=2867B2&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/kwamepuni/)](https://www.linkedin.com/in/kwamepuni/)

 Hello there!
-I'm Benedict Opuni Debrah, Data Scientist and Data Analyst.
+I'm Benedict, Data Scientist and Data Analyst.
 I'm used to working with big data, Machine and Deep Learning models.
 I have keen eyes for details.
 I am also creative, dedicated and determined to find solutions.
-I am currently learning FastAPI and practicing my skills for a personal project.
+I am currently learning Golang and practicing my skills for a personal project.